akeneo/pim-community-dev/akeneo-design-system/CONTRIBUTING.md

     - Add unit tests to validate all component behaviours
 - Commit and push your change (Github Action will be automatically launched)
 - Github Action will assign you a pull request to alert you that new stories found, review it and merge it when it looks good for you
-- Github Action will deploy a new version of the storybook give the url to your designer for review
+- Github Action will deploy a new version of the storybook give the url to designer for review

 ## Update style of component

 If you update the style of one component, the visual test will fail.
 Github Action will assign you a pull request to alert you that component changed, review it and merge it when it looks good for you.

-Github Action will deploy a new version of the storybook give the url to your designer for review.
+Github Action will deploy a new version of the storybook give the url to designer for review.

 ## Component guidelines